 A distinguished English gentleman has a secret life--he is the notorious jewel thief the press has dubbed "The Amateur Cracksman".
 When he meets a woman and falls in love he decides to "...
 See full summary »

 An airplane carrying three Brits--Major Crespin, his wife Lucille, and Dr. Trahern--crash lands in the kingdom of Rukh.
 The Rajah holds them prisoner because the British are about to ...
 See full summary »

 Jim Stauton Rogers, a Texas rancher turned international diplomat, take his young daughter, Elizabeth Rogers, on a trip to Paris.
 He is concerned that his daughter might come in contact ...
 See full summary »

-Robert and Catherine have a quiet little marriage until WWII separates them for three years.
-Serving in the navy dramatically transforms both of them and they realize how much they resented their old mundane life together.
+Robert and Catherine have a quiet little marriage until World War II separates them for three years.
+Serving in the Navy dramatically transforms both of them and they realize how much they resented their old mundane life together.
 Both dread their inevitable reunion and separately decide to ask for a divorce, but is the marriage really over?Written by

 When the nurse Elena turns to say goodbye to Robert, the step she's on gives way and she lurches down about an inch or so, with an audible crunch.
 But she ignores it and the scene keeps going without a re-take.
 See more »

 25 of 26 people found this review helpful.